vinicius-ssantos/createProfileImage/README.md

    ```
    OPENAI_API_KEY=your_openai_api_key
    OPENAI_BASE_URL=https://api.openai.com/v1/images/generations
+   IMAGEGEN_REQUESTS_PER_MINUTE=60
    ```
+   The `IMAGEGEN_REQUESTS_PER_MINUTE` variable sets a simple client-side rate limit to avoid exhausting your API quota.
+Adjust as needed.
    This file should **not** be committed to version control.
 The project `.gitignore` already excludes `.env` to keep your API key private.